-WHAT IS A SLEEP REGRESSION?
+WHAT IS A BABY SLEEP REGRESSION?

 Sleep regressions are a bit more than teething.
-According to the Family Sleep Institute, a sleep regression is defined as a “cognitive, physical and/or emotional development that disrupts your normal sleep.”
+According to the Family Sleep Institute, sleep regression is defined as a “cognitive, physical and/or emotional development that disrupts your normal sleep.”

 Rest assured, just because it’s called a “regression,” there’s no evidence to show that your baby’s sleep is actually regressing in any way, but it’s still important to try and get them back on a solid sleep schedule.